djradon/predicates/p.migrated.md

 ---
 id: 9oLQ361VKpLbaNitEojwa
 title: Migrated
+desc: >-
-desc: 'In the context of IT, migrate basically just means move (some data, apps, or settings)'
+  In the context of IT, migrate basically just means move (some data, apps, or settings)
 updated: 1639675245061
 created: 1639674503309
 ---